Axelph237/Vega-Sector/- pages/Rules/Combat/Combat Overview.md

 ## Round Phase

-During the round, all creatures may
+During the round, all creatures may take actions at any point they see fit so long as another creature is not currently performing an action.

+In order to perform an action, a creature must have enough `stamina points` to perform it.
+A

 ## End of Combat